 Vision changes as we age.
 At LaserCare Eye Center, we offer our patients options for Vision Correction to reduce dependence on glasses.
-No option is perfect in every way, perfect for every age or perfect for every patient.
+No option is perfect in every way, perfect for every age, or perfect for every patient.
+When we are younger Laser Vision Correction can be a great option.
+As we get into our 40s, reading becomes more of a problem and once we enter the 50s cataracts are a possibility for decreased vision.
 Our Doctors and our staff will team up with you to find the best option.
 For more information about any of the procedures, please click on the hyperlinks below.

 Vision Landscape for ages 55+: Vision continues to change.
 Near vision problems continue to worsen gradually.
-Cataracts become more dense and start to degrade vision.
-As this progresses, night vision, reading and distance vision begin to worsen.
+Cataracts become denser and start to degrade vision.
+As this progresses, night vision, reading, and distance vision begin to worsen.

 Cataract surgery: Once cataracts negatively affect vision and impact your lifestyle, Cataract surgery is covered by insurance.
-Specialty lenses can be used to correction vision.
+Specialty lenses can be used to correct vision.
 We offer 2 flavors of Cataract surgery:

-- Refractive Cataract Surgery: In addition to cataract removal, specialty lens implants or laser technology is used to correct vision with a goal to reduce dependence on glasses.
-While insurance companies do cover Cataract surgery, the steps and technology used to correction vision are never covered by insurance.
+- Refractive Cataract Surgery: In addition to cataract removal, specialty lens implants or laser technology is used to correct vision to reduce dependence on glasses.
+While insurance companies do cover Cataract surgery, the steps and technology used to correct vision are never covered by insurance.

 - ReSTOR TORIC: This lens is similar to the ReSTOR, but it also corrects low levels of astigmatism.

-- Crystalens: This lens flexes to correction vision for distance and computer distance vision.
+- Crystalens: This lens flexes to correct vision for distance and computer-distance vision.
 Most patients require reading glasses unless one eye is left a little blurry in the distance to allow reading.

 - Trulign: Similar to the Crystalens, but it also corrects low levels of astigmatism.

-- Laser Cataract Surgery: A special femto-second laser is used to either correct astigmatism or assist with some steps of Cataract surgery.
+- Laser Cataract Surgery: A special femtosecond laser is used to either correct astigmatism or assists with some steps of Cataract surgery.

-- Standard Cataract Surgery: This is a basic Cataract surgery that involves placement of a standard monofocal lens implant.
-These lenses do not correct astigmatism and are not capable to correcting vision at multiple distances.
+- Standard Cataract Surgery: This is a basic Cataract surgery that involves the placement of a standard monofocal lens implant.
+These lenses do not correct astigmatism and are not capable of correcting vision at multiple distances.
 The goal is simply to remove the cataract and thus the expectation is that glasses(bifocals, trifocals, etc) will be required to optimize vision after surgery.
-This surgery is covered by insurance with the exception of the usual out of pocket costs.
+This surgery is covered by insurance except for the usual out-of-pocket costs.